dcnieho/Titta/TittaMex/README.md

 Usage instructions for using the Titta class are found in [the Titta documentation](../readme.md).

 ### Working on the source
-The enclosed `TittaMex.sln` file is to be opened and built with Visual Studio 2022 (last tested with version 17.2.3).
+The enclosed `TittaMex.sln` file is to be opened and built with Visual Studio 2022 (last tested with version 17.2.4).

 ### Building the mex files
 Run `makeTittaMex.m` to build the mex file.

 32-bit builds are no longer supported on Windows (they have never been on Linux).
 The last version of Titta/TittaMex supporting 32-bit Matlab is [available here](https://github.com/dcnieho/Titta/releases/tag/last_32bit_version).

-For building the Linux mex file the default gcc version 10.3.0 included with Ubuntu 21.04 was used.
+For building the Linux mex file the default gcc version 11.2.0 included with Ubuntu 22.04 was used.
-The mex file also builds with gcc 9.3.0 provided in the mingw64 distribution that comes with Octave 6.4.0.
+(The mex file currently does not build with gcc 9.3.0 provided in the mingw64 distribution that comes with Octave 6.4.0 on Windows.)

 ### Required environment variables
 Some environment variables must be set when working on the code or building it from Visual Studio.
 Here are the values i used (at the time of writing):